nschorgh/Planetary-Code-Collection/README.md

 Mar 2016: Thanks to Lior Rubanenko for a bug report in cratersQ_*

-2010, 2005: Thanks to Oded Aharonson for improvements on mars_mapiq* and a better treatment of the frost/no-frost surface boundary condition.
+2010, 2005: Thanks to Oded Aharonson for improvements on mars_mapi2p and a better treatment of the frost/no-frost surface boundary condition.

 2006: Troy Hudson discovered a grid-point offset in conductionT and conductionQ, which has been corrected.